amascasadesus/ML-for-Paediatric-Covid-Diagnosis/README.md

 * (3) http://dx.doi.org/10.17632/wvn7fcsgvh.2#file-f7fbc90a-8f10-45e0-ba67-7f6eaa903470 (data downloaded 15/06/2020)

 Contact:
-* Do not hesitate to contact me at amascasadesus [at] gmail.com if you any questions or would like any further details.
+* Do not hesitate to contact me at amascasadesus [at] gmail.com if you have any questions or would like any further details.
 I am also very open to suggestions on how to improve the project and the code itself.
 I hope you enjoy this project as much as I did and thanks in advance for your interest!